Hazlina Abdul Halim

-Hazlina binte Abdul Halim (Note: Jawi: حازلينا بنت عبد الحليم) (born 17 February 1985) is a Singaporean politician and former broadcast journalist.
-A member of the People's Action Party (PAP), Hazlina was elected as a Member of Parliament representing the Fengshan district of East Coast Group Representation Constituency in 2025.
+Hazlina binte Abdul Halim (born 17 February 1985) is a Singaporean politician and former broadcast journalist.
+As a member of the People's Action Party (PAP), Hazlina was elected as a Member of Parliament representing the Fengshan district of East Coast Group Representation Constituency in 2025.

 She is currently Senior Vice President at a global advisory firm.
 Previously, she was CEO of Make-A-Wish Singapore, an international children's charity.

 Before that, she was a Public Affairs Advisor.
 Most notably, Hazlina was news presenter and editor with Singapore's state-owned media company Mediacorp where she presented Malay TV News Berita on Suria and was the Assignments Editor for Channel NewsAsia.

 Early life and education

 Hazlina was born in Singapore.
 She is bilingual in English and Malay and speaks basic Mandarin.
 She holds a diploma in Mass Communication at Ngee Ann Polytechnic and went on to study Political Science and Communication Studies at the University of Western Australia in 2006.
 In 2010, she was conferred a Master of Film and Television with Distinction from Curtin University of Technology in Perth.

 While studying in Perth, Hazlina would come back to Singapore during vacations to work in the newsroom.